rossta/rossta.github.com/source/blog/2020-09-08-rails-apps-overpacking-with-webpacker.html.md

 ![Crash bang warehouse accident](blog/overpacking-case-studies/crash.gif)

 As we'll see, Webpacker is a very different beast than the Rails asset pipeline.
 We need a different mental model to understand how it works.
-We should also follow a few basic guidelines to deliver JavaScript correctly and avoid falling victim to overpacking.
+We should also follow a few basic guidelines to deliver JavaScript correctly and avoid falling victim to "bundle bloat."

 First, let's take a little safari and see what we can do to help a few companies correct their Webpacker usage out in the wild.